-They are AMAZING and taste just like the traditional store bought version.
+Well what can I say about these raw snickers bars!
+They are amazing and taste just like the traditional store bought version.
 Except that they have no processed sugar only healthy whole food ingredients.

 There are four elements to these raw treats.
 There is the nougat layer which is made with dates and macadamias (or cashews).